Stage Costumes vs. Movie Costumes

 As lovely as it, and it really is very beautiful, it's really out of place in terms of the context.
 Make you wonder what the movie version of Hannibal is about and what is going on with this character in the opera.

 According to the FIDM exhibit brochure, "The influence for Christine's white gown came from the famous Winterhalter painting of Empress Elizabeth of Austria wearing a Worth & Bobergh ballgown covered with stars."

 Had there a some context for this costume design it could have worked since it's a beautiful costume but the movie has to make us question things about the show within a show and stuff like that takes a person out the movie.

 While both dresses are lovely I think the Stage Show is better in terms of context.

 White Dressing Gown

 After Christine's triumphant debut she wears a white dressing gown with ruffles.
-This dressing gown is wore during the show's most memorable moments; going through the Mirror, The Phantom of the Opera, Music of the Night, and the first unmasking.
+This dressing gown is worn during the show's most memorable moments; Going through the Mirror, The Phantom of the Opera, Music of the Night, and The first unmasking.

 In the Stage Show, Christine wears a long white robe with long sleeves.
 It has lots of ruffles at the neckline, cuffs, hem, and along the opening.
-The Hannibal corset is wore under the dressing gown adds a pop of color.
+The Hannibal corset is worn under the dressing gown which adds a pop of color.